Coveo Cloud V1 and V2 Compared

-You must rebuild a source after changing its configuration, even if your changes do not affect the indexed items.
+You must rebuild a source after changing its configuration, even if your changes don’t affect the indexed items.
 In Coveo Cloud V2, you can apply source configuration changes such as source credentials updates using a source refresh or rescan.
 Rebuilds are only required when changes must be applied to all source items.

 There are more connectors available in Coveo Cloud V2.

 The metadata and extraction method are all set during the field creation process.
 In Coveo Cloud V2, you choose the metadata to be used as the field source and the metadata extraction method when you add mappings for a particular source (see Add or Edit a Mapping Rule).

 You must create the same field for each source in which you expect to use it.
 In Coveo Cloud V2, a field can be used by several sources (see Reference).

-Fields in Coveo Cloud V2 do not have aliases, and fields with a
+Fields in Coveo Cloud V2 don’t have aliases, and fields with a

 sysprefix only exist for compatibility reasons (see About the SYS Field Name Prefix).